AC Dynamics-aware Trajectory Optimization with Binary Enforcement for Adaptive UFLS Design: Preliminaries: Power System Transient Simulation Modeling

+where $m = 3N_g$ (representing the total number of per-generator states) and $n = 2N_b$ (representing the total number of bus-voltage magnitudes and angles).

 We validate the accuracy of the AC DAE model in \eqref{eq:dae_system} by comparing its response against an equivalent PSS/E model.
 We compare the two models for an event that includes a load shedding action in response to a 25\% generator outage.
 We implement load shedding action in PSS/E using the \verb+LDSHBL+ relay module.
-Fig.~\ref{fig:2} compares the frequency trajectories: the maximum absolute deviation during the transient is 0.02 Hz, and both models converge to an identical steady-state frequency, proving the efficacy of the model we use within trajectory optimization.
+Fig.~\ref{fig:2} validates the discretized model against the PSS/E benchmark by comparing their frequency trajectories using a simulation step size of 0.01 s.
+The results show a maximum absolute deviation of 0.02 Hz during the transient, with both models converging to an identical steady-state frequency.
+This consistency proves the efficacy of the DAE model within the trajectory optimization framework.